isarsdoshi/Design6/README.md

 # CPE 322-A, Engineering Design VI
 ## Semester: *Spring 2023*
 ### Introduction
 Hi, I am Isar Doshi.
-I am currently a computer engineering major with an economics minor.
+I am currently a junior at Stevens Institute of Technology with a major in computer engineering and a minor in economics.
 I plan on attending graduate school for financial engineering.
 My long term goal is to combine my passions for finance and technology and pursue a career in quantitative finance.
+#### Experiences:
+Aside from my experiences in school, I also have a plethora of experiences outside of school.
+To start off, I have internship experience in both software engineering and product management in various industries.
+A couple of industries that I have a lot of experience working in are biotechnology and financial technology.
+This upcoming summer, I will be interning at JP Morgan, where I will be applying both my financial skills and technological skills.